Can You Put Parchment Paper in an Air Fryer?

 RD.com, Getty images (2)

-Countless home cooks have added the air fryer to their stable of kitchen gadgets in recent years, and for good reason—it really is a wonder appliance.
+Countless home cooks have added the air fryer to their stable of kitchen gadgets in recent years (like this home-chef, who tried using an air fryer every day for two weeks!), and for good reason—it really is a wonder appliance.
 From perfectly crispy chicken breasts to golden French fries, air fryers produce mouthwatering foods without the mess and added calories and fat of deep-frying.

-But as easy as it makes cooking and crisping, it’s crucial to know how to clean the air fryer—and how to avoid air fryer mistakes.
+But as easy as it makes cooking and crisping, it’s crucial to know how to clean the air fryer—and how to avoid air fryer mistakes along with these foods you probably shouldn’t cook in an air fryer.
 In addition to commonly asked questions, like can you put foil in an air fryer?
 And how does an air fryer work?
 We also got to the bottom of: Can you put parchment paper in an air fryer?
 Here, discover when you can put parchment paper in your air fryer, how it can help you clean the appliance, and how to do it safely.

 Can you put parchment paper in an air fryer?